What To Expect at Your First Physical Therapy Visit

 Session rates with the owner will vary for any new PT patients and/or Pilates clients

-Due to NEW regulations, we are required to know your
+Due to Medicare rules, we are required to know your Medicare number,